 - A. Engages, or threatens to engage, in behavior that poses a significant danger of causing imminent physical or psychological harm to self or others, or - B. Directly and substantially impedes the activities of members of the University community, including other students, University employees, and visitors.

-The standard and procedures to be followed are on file in the Offices of the Vice President and Dean, Student Affairs and the senior associate
+The standard and procedures to be followed are on file in the Offices of the Vice President and Dean, Student Affairs and the director of student services.

 Procedure for Administrative Withdrawal